bahodirbuxorov/bahodirbuxorov/README.md

 <h2 align="center">🧑‍💻 About Me</h2>

-- 🔭 I’m currently working on **Hamkor Lizing**
+- 👨‍💼 I'm the CEO, Founder, and Team Lead at [SAIVO](https://www.saivo.uz)
+- 🔭 Currently managing large-scale software and automation projects

-- 🌱 I’m currently learning **SysAdmin**
+- 🌱 Learning more about **SysAdmin** and **DevOps**

-- ⚡ Fun fact: I love solving challenging problems and creating innovative apps!
+- ⚡ Fun fact: I love solving tough problems and building real-world tech solutions

-- 📫 How to reach me: **buxorovbahodir11@gmail.com**
+- 📫 Reach me at: **buxorovbahodir11@gmail.com**

 ---